sergei-mironov/htvm/README.md

 HTVM
 ====

-This project contains Haskell runtime and experimental frontend for [TVM](https://tvm.ai) the Machine Learning framework.
+HTVM is a library which provides Haskell runtime and experimental frontend for [TVM](https://tvm.ai) the Machine Learning framework.

-**WORK IN PROGRESS**
+**The project is under development and is not ready for use**

 TVM in a nutshell